 "Let's make that six hundred."

 "Hai, Granny.
 Thanks for taking care of me!"

 "No. Thank you."

-That attic of the shop mustn't have seen a broom in ages!
+The attic of the shop mustn't have seen a broom in ages!
 There was dust everywhere!
 Old, broken furniture was lying all around.
 Cardboard boxes full of old newspapers, inventory summaries of the last decades… and a strange wooden box.
 She got to it, moving spider webs out of the way distractingly.
 She saw something like this once.
 It was in the Spirit Bath House … in the kitchen…

-"An old ice cream machine!
+"An old ice-cream machine!
 Wow!"

 She inspected it and it seemed still fully functional!
 The tick varnish over the rose wood kept it intact.
 Only one or two metal pieces were rusty and in need of a good polish.
-It was heavy but she had done worst.
+It was heavy but she had done worse.
 She finished getting rid of the dust all around the attic and postponed moving things at some other time.
 This was going to be fun!
 She placed the massive box in the back store under the cunning eye of Granny.

 "No, Chihiro-chan," she answered, an amused smile grazing her lips.
 "What would it look like?"